timroster/multi-tenancy-documentation/documentation/serverless-via-ibm-code-engine/ce-setup-create-the-instances.md

 # Getting started with the example application

+> Create the tenants with the related IBM Cloud services

 The getting setup is **only** for the **serverless** part with **Code Engine**!

 The is objective to provide you a getting started to basic understanding of the achiteture of the sample application with running instances.